-Worcester has been awarded £17.9million from central Government’s Future High Streets Fund.
-The investment will transform the northern part of the city centre into an exciting leisure, cultural, entertainment and residential quarter.
+Worcester was awarded £17.9million in late 2020 from central Government’s Future High Streets Fund; investment that is now transforming the northern part of the city and beyond.

 The City Council’s objectives in investing the Future High Streets Fund money is to create new leisure uses, activities and event space in Angel Place and the surrounding areas, alongside new performance space and commercial opportunities.

 An image of what the completed Scala arts venue could look like.
 Image courtesy of Burrell Foley Fischer